wangwiza/tcp-server-rust/README.md

 ## ✨ Features

-* [cite_start]**Hybrid Concurrency Model**: Utilizes a Tokio multi-threaded runtime for non-blocking network I/O [cite: 80, 119] [cite_start]and a separate Rayon thread pool for CPU-intensive work[cite: 81, 136], ensuring that heavy computations don't block the async event loop.
+* **Hybrid Concurrency Model**: Utilizes a Tokio multi-threaded runtime for non-blocking network I/O and a separate Rayon thread pool for CPU-intensive work, ensuring that heavy computations don't block the async event loop.
-* [cite_start]**Task-Level Concurrency**: Achieves true parallelism by intelligently delegating I/O-bound and CPU-bound tasks to their respective thread pools, allowing them to execute simultaneously across multiple clients[cite: 128, 130].
+* **Task-Level Concurrency**: Achieves true parallelism by intelligently delegating I/O-bound and CPU-bound tasks to their respective thread pools, allowing them to execute simultaneously across multiple clients.
-* [cite_start]**Asynchronous & Non-Blocking**: Built on Tokio, the server can manage thousands of concurrent TCP connections efficiently, spawning a lightweight asynchronous task for each incoming connection[cite: 12, 28, 122].
+* **Asynchronous & Non-Blocking**: Built on Tokio, the server can manage thousands of concurrent TCP connections efficiently, spawning a lightweight asynchronous task for each incoming connection.
-* [cite_start]**Scalable Task Processing**: Designed to handle distinct workloads, including CPU-intensive calculations and simulated I/O delays, by offloading CPU tasks to the Rayon pool[cite: 121, 132].
+* **Scalable Task Processing**: Designed to handle distinct workloads, including CPU-intensive calculations and simulated I/O delays, by offloading CPU tasks to the Rayon pool.

 ---